 So, what exactly makes boots not vegan and what’s make vegan hiking boots vegan?

-The second thing to look for – and not quite as simple – is the glue that is used.
+The glue that is used is the second thing to look for – and not quite as simple.
 While boots or shoes may be made of synthetic and non-leather materials does not mean they’re vegan.
 Don’t get me wrong – this is a great first step.
 However, not completely there.
 A lot of shoes aren’t labeled as vegan because brands or manufacturers simply don’t know the source of the glue.
 A lot of glue contains animal products.
 Which is, quite frankly, yuck.

 11 of the Best Vegan Hiking Boots